 At the end of 2020, stuck in lockdown, I pressed the pause button on my online life.
 Bored witless by the banality of Instagram and repelled by the hate-filled bile of Twitter, I deleted the only two social media apps from my phone and I stopped updating Life in Mud Spattered Boots.

-A few months on and I’ve decided not to write any more blog posts as such, but I don’t feel ready to let go.
+I decided not to write any more blog posts as such, but I didn’t feel ready to let go.
 The blog posts remain in the Journal, there are articles about foraging in The Edible Hedgerow, craft projects and recipes in Making and notes about a few of our Long Distance Paths in Walking.